-The procedure assumes two nodes in the cluster and implements the configuration shown in Figure 1-3.
+The procedure assumes two nodes in the cluster and implements the configuration shown in Figure 3, "WebLogic Server Configured as a Multi-Master Resource," on page 25.

 Ensure that the /etc/netmasks file has IP-address subnet and netmask entries for all logical hostnames.
 If necessary, edit the /etc/netmasks file to add any missing entries.